-As part of ASPIRE – an EU funded project addressing obesity and unemployment in France and England – C3’s Elisabeth Morgans, in collaboration with ASPIRE partner VIF, has written a practical guide to help employers better understand and prevent weight based stigma, both in the recruitment process and within the workplace itself.
-Download the practical guide for free.
+As part of ASPIRE – an EU funded project addressing obesity and unemployment in France and England – C3 in collaboration with our ASPIRE partner VIF, has written a practical-guide to help employers better understand and prevent weight based stigma, both in the recruitment process and within the workplace itself.
+Download the practical-guide for free.

 How does the practical guide help prevent workplace stigma?

-The guide supports employers organisations prevent weight-based stigma in the workplace by:
+The guide supports employers and organisations prevent weight-based stigma in the workplace by:

 - Offering insights from individuals with lived experience of weight-based stigma in the workplace.
-Providing personal stories that give an insight beyond statistics to the human impact of stigmatisation.
+Providing personal stories that give go beyond statistics to the human impact of stigmatisation.

 The practical guide will cover six topics: